alfredorefana/homelab/README.md

 Currently all the apps below are running on a single [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) with 8 Gb of RAM.

-## Architecture
+## Architecture and Networking

 > [!NOTE]
-> The schenas is still on paper and I need to work on transferring it to a digital one.
+> The schemas are still on paper and I need to work on transferring them to a digital drawing.

 ## Services